0o-de-lally/proof-of-work/README.md

 # About:

 I've contributed to 0L since June 2019, as myself or through my consulting LLC.
 I support myself.
 I have no investors -- no one has any claim to any tokens or profits from my work.
 All work on 0L was volunteer based and uncompensated.
-There were times I worked every day of the week without a break for months.
-I have no special privileges (image below).
-I've run one validator node for myself, in the same conditions as the public.
+I have no special privileges; I've run one validator node for myself, in the same conditions as the public.

+There were times I worked every day of the week without a break for months:

 <img width="941" alt="Screen Shot 2022-02-14 at 3 34 45 PM" src="https://user-images.githubusercontent.com/1364012/153942165-dbfb6cc9-1316-4d55-bc85-42c2ca9d048a.png">